Two shadows of a single black hole: Vacuum birefringence phenomena within Einstein-nonlinear-electrodynamics: Optical effects in the EH BH spacetime

-In Fig.~\ref{Difference_Image}, we present the gray scale difference image between the two polarization of the EH BH.
+In Fig.~\ref{Difference_Image}, we present the gray scale difference image between the two polarizations of the EH BH.
 In the top panel of Fig.~\ref{Difference_Image}, we present the difference image between the polarizations $\mathcal{P}_+$ and $\mathcal{P}_-$ for $Q=M$ and $\mu=0.05\,M^2$.
 The bottom panel displays the corresponding difference image for $Q=1.0115M$ and $\mu=0.05\,M^2$, representing an extreme EH BH solution.
-From Fig.~\ref{Difference_Image}, we conclude that there are subtle differences in the shadow and the gravitational lensing for the different polarizations of light propagating in the EH spacetime.
+From Fig.~\ref{Difference_Image}, we conclude that there are subtle differences in the shadow and the gravitational lensing for the different polarizations of light propagating in the EH spacetime, mainly in the strong-field regime.
+In the weak-field limit, both polarizations lead to the same results, as discussed in Appendix~\ref{apxb}.
 Thus, the presence of the vacuum birefringence phenomenon in the context of NED gives rise to two different shadows and distinct gravitational lensing for a single EH BH, depending on the observed polarization.
-This result is important to the correct interpretation of the BH images obtained by the EHT collaboration in the recent years~\cite{EHT2019, EHT2022}.
+This result is important to the correct interpretation of the BH images obtained by the EHT Collaboration in the recent years~\cite{EHT2019, EHT2022}.
 It is important to notice that the polarization of light emitted around BHs has been recently measured also by the EHT collaboration~\cite{EHT2021}.
 However, a much higher resolution would be required to detect the difference between the images obtained for the two polarizations of the NED model studied here.